 We procure hull and machinery insurance, protection and indemnity insurance, which includes environmental damage and pollution insurance and war risk insurance and freight, demurrage and defense insurance for our fleet.
-We do not maintain insurance against loss of hire, which covers business interruptions that result in the loss of use of a vessel.
+We generally do not maintain insurance against loss of hire (except currently for m/v YM Xingang I), which covers business interruptions that result in the loss of use of a vessel.
 We may not be adequately insured against all risks and we may not be able to obtain adequate insurance coverage for our fleet in the future.
 The insurers may not pay particular claims.
 Our insurance policies contain deductibles for which we will be responsible and limitations and exclusions which may increase our costs.
 Moreover, the insurers may default on any claims they are required to pay.
-If our insurance is not enough to cover claims that may arise, it may have a material adverse effect on our financial condition and results of operations.
+If our insurance is not enough to cover claims that may arise, it may have a material adverse effect on our financial condition, results of operations and cash flows.